 About Me Page – Every site should include an “About Me” page.
 You can call it “About the Artist,” “Meet the Artist”, or “About (your name).”
 This is a static page that will provide valuable information about you and your journey being an artist.
 This is where the reader will get to know you.
 Collectors purchase from artists they trust.
-You can start building their trust by telling them your journey.
+You can start building their trust by telling them about your journey.

 Blog – Your blog is where you will tell the story behind your art.
 Collectors feel more connected to art when they can relate the art to a story.
-Tell them the what inspired you to create your artwork.
+Tell them what inspired you to create your artwork.

 Gallery – This is where you will showcase all of your art that is available for sale.
 Make it easy for the buyer to purchase and provide the price and your policies.
 You should consider keeping images up of artwork that has been sold.
 You will just need to make sure that you clearly state that it is no longer available for purchase.

 These are the basics that you will need to know to build professional art websites.
 Your website will be the nucleus of your business.
-Take some time to decide on how you would like it to look.
+Take some time to decide how you would like it to look.

 Did you enjoy this article?
 Don’t forget to sign up for my free weekly newsletter.